 For example, let’s say you are putting 100% of your money into stocks.
 When you look at the market, you see that the Dow Jones is at 19,000.

-When you add that number to the price of the stock you purchased, you come up with a value of 19,100.
+When you add that number to the price of the stock you purchased, you get a value of 19,100.